-- 1. Earn a total of at least 127 semester credits. - 2.
-Complete the core curriculum requirements. - 3.
-Fulfill major requirements. - 4.
+- 1. Earn a total of at least 121 semester credits. - 2.
+Complete the core curriculum requirements, including competancies. - 3.
+Fulfill major requirements.
+Transfer students must complete a minimum of 40% of their major at Eastern University. - 4.
 Maintain a minimum grade-point average of 2.00 (C) and earn the grade of C or better in all courses required for the major. - 5.
-Complete the last 32 hours at Eastern College. - 6.
+Complete the last 32 hours at Eastern University.
+Students who have earned at least 32 credits at Eastern and have met all other graduation requirements may apply to take their final credits at an approved off-campus study program or host institution. - 6.
 Take any comprehensive examination required by the department.